e-alfred/nextcloud-scanner/README.md

 ## Known Issues

-* Pressing `Enter` after entering a filename will appear to do nothing
-  * This is because scanning is a slow process and no spinner is yet implemented
 * Only the default scanner is used for `scanimage`
   * If you have more than one scanner, scanimage will only use the first
-* Files view does not refresh to show the scanned file
-  * As a workaround, reload the page or change folder and then come back

 More issues / roadmap details in the [TODO](TODO.md) file

 ## License / Copyright